devonhackley/taskmaster/README.md

     Now the application should be able to assign a user to a task and grab all tasks for a given user.
   *Day three:*
     Now the application should be able to attach an image to a task, be able to return a task with an image url attached to it
+  *Day four:* Now application should be able to add a thumbnail of an image if that image is added to a task

  ## Architecture